 The tradition of Ash Wednesday stems from an ancient Jewish practice of wearing ashes on your head.
-The ashes symbolize the dust from which God made us.
+The ashes symbolize the dust from which God made us, and humbles us to remember our beginnings.
 They’re meant to help us discover a deeper spiritual maturity.
 Ash Wednesday and Lent are typically practiced by Catholics, although several Protestant denominations observe it as well.
-Lent represents a time of challenge followed by a time of blessing as we celebrate the resurrection at Easter.
+Lent starts the same day and represents a time of challenge followed by a time of blessing as we celebrate the resurrection at Easter.
 Regardless of how a person chooses to observe Lent, the practice is regarded as highly personal.

-While many people choose not to observe this time, there are still deep spiritual insights in the modern practice of intentional reflection and self-examination.
-Jesus fasted in the wilderness to gain spiritual strength and can serve as an example to us.
+While the Catholic tradition highlights important aspects of Lent such as abstinence from meat, there are still deep spiritual insights for Christians in the modern practice of intentional reflection and self-examination.
+Jesus fasted in the wilderness for 40 days and 40 nights to gain spiritual strength and serve an example to us.
 While we don’t have to escape to the wild in order to fast, there is tremendous power in giving up something dear to us.

-By giving something up, we become capable of filling ourselves with Christ instead.
+By surrendering or giving something up–albeit for 40 days–we become capable of filling ourselves with Christ instead.
 This allows God to reveal in us hidden traits or things he’s pushing us toward.
 By delaying gratification and choosing self-sacrifice, we’re also practicing an age old tradition of spiritual discipline that God has been using to communicate to his people since the beginning of time.
 There’s so much power in that.

 I hope that you’ll take this time to really consider how God is asking you to draw closer to Him and can encounter Him in a new way!

-In an effort to help you discover God in a deeper way through Lent, we’ve created a resource for you called 40 Ways to Grow Closer to God This Year.
+In an effort to help you discover God in a deeper way through Lent, we’ve created a resource for you called 40 Ways to Grow Closer to God.

 In this free Food for the Hungry resource, you’ll discover: